 January 15¡Xfor Conferences and Seminars from July through December of the same year.

 - Final results for applications made before September 15 are announced in late December.
-Results of applications submitted for the January 15 deadline are announced in late May.
+Results of applications submitted for the January 15 deadline are announced in early June.